jmedia65/italianchat-kb/how-to-use.md

 Remember, language learning is a journey, not a race.
 Each level represents significant progress in your ability to communicate in Italian.
 Celebrate your achievements at each stage, and keep pushing forward!

-> "La lingua è il riflesso delle persone che la parlano." - Italian proverb
+> "Una lingua è una tradizione, un modo di sentire la realtà, non un arbitrario repertorio di simboli." - Jorge Luis Borges
-> ("Language is the reflection of the people who speak it.")
+> ("A language is a tradition, a way of feeling reality, not an arbitrary repertoire of symbols.")

 Ready to start your journey through the CEFR levels with ItalianChat?
 Let's begin!